Skip to content

 2. Fluffy Blending Brush

 What it does: Diffuses and softens edges.
-The loose, airy bristles move small amounts of product over a wider area, creating seamless transitions between colors.
+The loose, airy bristles move small amounts of product over a wider area, creating smooth transitions between colors.

 When to use it: After placing any eyeshadow, use this to blend the edges.
 Also excellent for applying transition shades into the crease before adding lid color.